-1. Request a change of course form from the registrar.

-- 2. Have the instructor approve by signature. - 3.
+- $1. \ \ Request a change of course form from the registrar.$ - 2.
+Have the instructor approve by signature. - 3.
 Have the faculty advisor approve by signature. - 4.
 Have the Provost/VP of Academics approve by signature. - 5.
+Have the Dean of Students approve by signature.

-Meet with the financial aid office to determine impact on financial aid. - 6.
-Have the Athletic Director approve by signature, if an intercollegiate athlete. - 7.
+- Meet with the financial aid office to determine impact on financial aid. - 7.
+Have the Athletic Director approve by signature, if an intercollegiate athlete. - 8.
 Return the completed form to the Registrar's office. - When these steps are completed, the class is officially dropped. - Classes may be dropped until the deadline stated in the current catalog with a grade of "WP" (withdrawal passing), regardless of the grades made to that time.
 After that date, students will receive grades of "WP" or "WF" depending on their grades earned to date.
 Any student who plans to drop a course should continue attending it until the withdrawal procedure is complete.